albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 - Investigate the effect of lag audio
 - LVS
 - Reproduce DAVENet
-    This is very important since I'm not satisfied with the video result, even thought that we have almost better cross modal retrieval results...
+    This is very important since I'm not satisfied with the video result, even though that we have almost better cross modal retrieval results...
 Therefore it would be nice to see the inferences of this model to compare.
 - Stop the training when the model decreased the lr[x]

 Training days remaining `25.2757` after today 23